krdusa/flink/README.md

 ### Features

-* A streaming-first runtime that supports both batch processing and data streaming programs
+* A streaming runtime that supports both batch processing and data streaming programs

 * Elegant and fluent APIs in Java and Scala